AXEG0/hacker-tools/README.md

 exception_catcher

 ## Why:
-Able to crack a login with a dictionary of different logins and a complex password randomly generated from several characters.
+Capable to crack a login with a dictionary of different logins and a complex password randomly generated from several characters.
 Cracker relies on a server return vulnerability: "An exception occurred during login" when it found one valid character.